I know you are dying to know;

 Let’s move ahead.

 Here are 8 Brutal and Smart Ways to Build Savings On a Low Income

-1. Open a high-interest online savings account
+1. Open a high-interest online savings account to build savings fast

 You don’t have to settle for cents of interest that you may get from a traditional brick-and-mortar bank’s regular savings account.
 Many online banks offer high-yield savings accounts with good rates and without monthly fees.